SEN & Disabilities

 Details can be downloaded here of our local SEN provision offer.
 This comprises part of the Croydon offer of provision overall.
 To see the SEN provision in Croydon, click here: http://www.croydon.gov.uk/education/special-educational-needs

-At our school we have a Special Educational Needs Coordinator (SENDCo) who manages a team consisting of an assistant SENDCo, and five Teaching assistants.
+At our school we have a Special Educational Needs Coordinator (SENDCo) who manages a team of teaching assistants.
 Our SENDCo oversees the assessment of the needs of our students and plans appropriate support and interventions.
-The SENDCo coordinates liaison through our internal Inclusion Team with a range of external professionals and ensures that recommendations and advice from all professionals is implemented and reviewed.
+The SENDCo liaises with internal support teams and external professionals and ensures that recommendations and advice from all professionals is implemented and reviewed.
 The SENDCo, in liaison with staff, also identifies students who may be eligible for additional support throughout their education and in public exams.

 Contact details: